network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 converting the latency measurement to a frequency allows using the familiar notion of "The higher the better".
 The term frequency has a very technical connotation.
-What we are effectively measuring is the number of round-trips from the user’s device to the server endpoint that can be done within a unit of time.
+What we are effectively measuring is the number of round-trips from the user's device to the server endpoint that can be done within a unit of time.
 This leads to the notion of Round-trips per Minute.
 It has the advantage that the range of values is within a reasonable 50 to 3000 Round-trips per Minute.
 It can also be abbreviated to "RPM" which is a wink to the "revolutions